Kaiyrly/eb-1a/2-petition/README.md

 When that was insufficient,
-I put some text before the exhibit describing how it's related to the petition, what claim it supports, and how it's related to other exhibits.
+I put some text before the exhibit describing how it's related to the petition, what claim it supports and how it's related to other exhibits.

 This page shows both: